What is Red Canary?

 Investigating potential threats

-Threat investigation is performed by the Red Canary CIRT to eliminate the false positives you’re used to from other security products and services.
+Threat investigation is performed by the Red Canary CIRT to exclude the false positives you’re used to from other security products and services.
 Instead of the legacy approach of simply triaging alerts and forwarding them to you to deal with, Red Canary handles everything up to the point of incident response (some teams call this “tier 1” and “tier 2”).

 Learn more about how Red Canary investigates and confirms threats.

-Responding to detections
+Responding to threats

 Reducing your time to response is one of our chief goals.
 Your time to respond is dependent on three activities: